jwkvam/bowtie-talk/slides.md

 --

-- The "front-end" is written entirely in React.
+- Frontend is written entirely in React.

 --